wnamen/biodesign-mail-mobileapp/README.md

 This is my first attempt to build a mobile application primarily for IOS.
 This was based off the designs I received for this coding challenge: https://projects.invisionapp.com/share/2BAGTDYQ6#/screens/219156654.

+Here is my completed version running off a web simulator powered by appetize.io: https://appetize.io/app/ecdpwre1d9rkp9k399zymyu1p8?device=iphone6s&scale=75&orientation=portrait&osVersion=10.2.

 ### Instructions

-1. Fork and clone this repo
+1. Fork and clone this repo.
-2. Run 'npm install'
+2. Run 'npm install'.
-3. Run 'react-native run-ios'
+3. Run 'react-native run-ios'.

 ### Technologies used